The complete guide to Facebook Privacy settings

 You have to be logged in to Facebook throughout the entire guide.
 So, now click on the question mark at the top right corner of whatever page you are on and then select the option of ‘privacy checkup’.
 It is a walkthrough by Facebook which gives you a picture of how your current privacy setting looks like.

 start with the posts section, start by checking your setting of default sharing.
 It is recommended that you keep this to ‘friends’ all the time.
 Public posts can be seen by everyone off and on Facebook.
 But if you are a celebrity, you might want to keep the option public.

 The friends set has a few variations too.
 Click on the custom option to see them.
 Facebook gives you the option of hiding your posts from certain friends or only showing it to a selected group of people.

 You can also hide posts according to some selected criteria too like you can hide your posts from your office friends but might want to share it with college friends, you get options to do all that here.

 This part of the tool shows all the permissions you have given to different apps over the time you have used Facebook.
 These settings also show you the people who can see the list of apps you installed.
 You can delete the apps by simply clicking on the cross sign near that app.

-On this section, you can see all the privacy settings that are on your email addresses, hometown, birthdays, and other personal details of your life.
+In this section, you can see all the privacy settings that are on your email addresses, hometowns, birthdays, and other personal details of your life.
 You can always change the audience who can view this information.
 On options like a birthday, you can also control the amount of information anyone can see.

 Advanced Facebook Privacy Settings